steineggerlab/Metabuli/README.md

 ## Database building
 You can build DB from a directory of FASTA files or from a sinlge FASTA file with taxonomy of NCBI or GTDB
-### 0. Generate taxonomy dump files & a mapping from assebmly accession to tax ID(ass2taxID)
+### 0. Generate taxonomy dump files & a mapping from assebmly accession to tax ID
 You can choose between NCBI and GTDB
   - NCBI (WIP)
   ```